nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 <u>Requirement:</u>

 - `ORDER_INDEX` ranges from 1 to the size of the (whole) order list.
 Use command `list` to check `ORDER_INDEX`.
-- Only **today's undone order** can be done.
+- Only **today's undone order** can be done, while Pre-order cannot.
 Pre-order supports cancellation and date alteration.

 Examples: